xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [04/2025] Our paper "[BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling" has been accepted by **IJCAI2025**](https://ijcai-preprints.s3.us-west-1.amazonaws.com/2025/8690.pdf).
 This is a collaborative paper with colleagues at the University of Exeter and the University of Warwick.
 Congratulations to all co-authors!

-[04/2025] My MSc student, Qinqing Li, attended the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) in the University of Glasgow to present her work on multimodal medical image processing.

 [02/2025] I was awarded a **[Royal Society](https://royalsociety.org/) Research Grant** from  as the **<span style="color: red;">PI</span>**.

 [02/2025] I gave a talk at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), Imperial College London.